toxiccclub/SureLint/README.md

 ## Build and run locally

+### 1. Clone the repository and initialize submodules

-Clone the repository and initialize the Surelog submodule:
+Clone the repository and fetch the bundled Surelog submodule:

 ```bash
 git clone https://github.com/toxiccclub/SureLint.git